SomeWeekendReading/someweekendreading.github.io/_posts/2022-10-24-paxlovid-in-the-wild-peer-reviewed.md

 - What's "funny" about it is that it violates the "central dogma" of genetics: one gene makes one protein.
-- ORF1ab is a _polyprotein_ gene: it makes a huge string of mRNA, which is transcribed into a huge mess of amino acids that make not much sense as a protien.
+- ORF1ab is a _polyprotein_ gene: it makes a huge string of mRNA, which is transcribed into a huge mess of amino acids that make not much sense as a protein.
 - But then _another_ SARS-CoV2 protein called either 3CLpro ("3C-like-protease") or Mpro ("main
   protease") comes along and snips that polyprotein into pieces, some of which fold up into workable proteins.